 The frontier of human civilization

-Colombia’s largest nature reserve lies in the most northwestern corner of the Amazon forest.
-From here on humans have hardly ever ventured.
+Colombia’s largest nature reserve lies in the most northwestern corner of the Amazon forest on the very frontier of human civilization.
+From here on “civilized” humans have hardly ever ventured.

 Beyond Guaviare, it’s jungle.
 Not even the best educated biologists know what kind of life exists beyond this frontier.